 Travel Report: Suzhou Canal Cruise, China.

 December 2018.
-If you’re looking to do a canal cruise in Suzhou there are an abundance of routes and operators to choose from.
-During the summertime you better book in advance, as the canals here get bombarded and queues snake down the street as far as the eye can see.
+If you’re looking to do a canal cruise in Suzhou, there are an abundance of routes and operators to choose from.
+During the summer you better book in advance, as the canals here get bombarded.
+I’m talking queues snaking down the street as far as the eye can see.
 Luckily I was spared all of that.
-After all, my Suzhou visit came over Christmas when grey skies and the biting cold didn’t exactly inspire people to get out onto the water.
+After all, my Suzhou visit came over Christmas with grey skies and a biting cold, Not what you would call inspirational weather to get out onto the water.

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.